Icinga/icinga2/doc/3-monitoring-basics.md

   service.output             | The last check's output.
-  service.perfdata           | The last check's performance data. service.last_check         | The timestamp when the last check was executed.
+  service.perfdata           | The last check's performance data. service.last_check         | The timestamp when the last check was executed. service.check_source       | The monitoring instance that performed the last check.

 ### <a id="command-runtime-macros"></a> Command Runtime Macros